FarmData2/FarmData2/docs/contributing/entry-points.md

 #### Entry Point Unit Tests

+The entry point template provides two test files:
+- `lib.submit.unit.cy.js` - tests a successful call to the `submitForm` function in `lib.js`.
-The entry point template provides the `lib.submit.unit.cy.js` and `lib.submitError.unit.cy.js` test files.
-These files are intended to test the `submitForm` function in the `lib.js` file.
+- `lib.submitError.unit.cy.js` tests an unsuccessful to the `submitForm` function in the `lib.js` file.